 You might have been told to “sit down on your punches,” and that’s great advice to increase your power and stability, but beginners need to be careful not to fall into their punches, which really means minding their posture.

-Think of it like this: throwing a left-right-left combination is much easier when your posture remains upright because you only have to rotate your body in either direction to send the corresponding side’s shoulder and fist flying.
+Throwing a left-right-left combination is much easier when your posture remains upright because you only have to rotate your body.
 Conversely, if you break your posture and rock from leg to leg as you punch, you smother yourself and have to expend more energy to right yourself for the follow-up.
 You can sit down on your cross, just make sure you don’t fall into it!

 7. Keep Your Off-hand On Guard Duty